AutodeskGames/stingray-docs/source/interactive_release_notes/release_notes/readme_1.4.md

 ## Support for TIFF files

 You can now import TIFF files to use as textures.
-See ~{ Supported file formats }~ for updated information.
+See [Supported file formats](http://help-staging.autodesk.com/view/Stingray/ENU/?contextId=supported-file-formats) for updated information.

 ## Cloth simulation improvements